Xapuu/programingStuff/libTalk-1 (1).md

     * Tools that kind of fix this problem is [Lerna][2] *15488 stars on GitHub* and [Bit][3] *5721 stars on GitHub, paid tool*

-* Tight coupling
-  * The tight coupling is also disadvantage, because as metioned in monorepo we are aiming to reuse as much code as possible, which means that if we change a single method it will affects all method users across the project

 * Lock per-project security (if git is used)
   * When working in single repository, it's impossible to create permission based access to different sub projects